kchalkowski/ASF_optimal_radius/Readme.md

 4. If needed, change parameters in SetParameters.R

 ## Recent Updates
+**September 18, 2024:**
+Added options to initialize (neutral landscape model) heterogeneous landscape, initialize population according to RSF probabilities assigned to landscape, and allow for RSF-driven movement preference.
+Made movement function more general to allow for different movement preference types (distance-only, abundance-avoidant, and rsf land class preference).

-**September 18, 2024:** Added functionality for additional output/aggregation options for sounderlocs output, including some Rcpp-optimized spatial summary options (currently demonstrated in Sensitivity_Analysis/Scripts/doSensitivityAnalysis.R).
+**September 18, 2024:**
+Added functionality for additional output/aggregation options for sounderlocs output, including some Rcpp-optimized spatial summary options (currently demonstrated in Sensitivity_Analysis/Scripts/doSensitivityAnalysis.R).
 Added comments to new spatial functions and finalized sensitivity analysis pipeline for comparing simulation output to observed, de-identified ASF outbreak data.

-**August 28, 2024:** Optimized FOI function-- created FOI_Fast_Matrix.cpp to speed up FOI calcs via Rcpp armadillo, loop unrolling, and added distance cutoff for calculations.
+**August 28, 2024:**
+Optimized FOI function-- created FOI_Fast_Matrix.cpp to speed up FOI calcs via Rcpp armadillo, loop unrolling, and added distance cutoff for calculations.

 ## Pending/Upcoming Updates
-* Improve generalizeability of input options for InitializeSounders.R.
-* Add RSF-preference option to InitializeSounders.R.
-* Improve generalizeability of Movement_Parallel_Functionsmall.cpp, make abundance-driven movement an option rather than required
-* Add RSF-preference option to Movement_Parallel_Functionsmall.cpp
-* Add functionality to MakeGrid for creating different landscape structures with landscapemetrics
 * Add external input option to FOI_Fast_Matrix.cpp for FOI_cutoff to allow more flexiblity in determining calculation cutoffs-- currently just hardcoded to 5km in code on line 67
 * Add functionality to determine gamma-distributed movement from national-scale prediction model from given env covs
 * Add functionality to determine RSF preferences from available land classes